xpl/string.ify/README.md

 ```

 Note how a renderer's context (`ctx` argument here) is passed to a renderer function.
 It exposes `goDeeper` method, which has the same interface as the `String.ify` function.
 With help of that method you can render nested objects, overriding config if nessesary (in this example, we overrode the `pretty` option to enforce single-line rendering of array contents).

+## See also

+Here's a fullstack web framework that utilizes `String.ify` powers for its internal needs: [https://github.com/xpl/useless](Useless™).